Applications to this program closed on September 14th, 2023, at 11:59 p.m. Pacific Time. See this note for details on the program’s closure.

 - Seed funding for for-profit or non-profit start-ups, including funding for up to 5 full-time-equivalent collaborators.4

-- For those working to support university student groups relevant to our priority areas, we will offer up to $100,000 per year in dedicated funding for group expenses, with more available upon request.
+- For those working to support university student groups relevant to our priority areas, we automatically offer $100,000 per year in dedicated funding for group expenses, with more available upon request.

 - Access to legal advice, tax advice, and assistance setting up new entities.